kabirvirk51/mars-tank-prototype/README.md

 ##### My Node-RED User Interface

-I used Node-RED to control the Raspberry Pi on the UI Rover.
-I have set up different webpages on the server to monitor and control different aspects of the prototype rover.
+I used Node-RED to control the Raspberry Pi on the UI Tank.
+I have set up different webpages on the server to monitor and control different aspects of the prototype tank.

 **Homepage:**